 All courses offered at the Center at Scott AFB are approved for veterans' education benefits and military and company tuition assistance.
 Financial aid benefits are also available to those who qualify.
 Please refer to the Veterans Benefits and Transition Act of 2018 at www.mckendreee.edu for more information.

-For additional information, call the McKendree at Scott office at (618) 744-9321 or (618) 744-0426 or email safb@mckendree.edu.
+For additional information, call the McKendree at Scott office at (618) 744-9321.

 McKendree Online

 McKendree University offers bachelor's degrees in an online format.

 The following degrees may be earned online: